-Over 50 million informal workers worldwide spend their entire lives dealing with the consequences of our mindless consumption, all without recognition as environmental heroes or access to basic healthcare or education that traps them in a generational cycle of abject poverty.
+Over 50 million waste picker workers worldwide spend their entire lives dealing with the consequences of our mindless consumption, all without access to basic healthcare or education that traps them in a generational cycle of abject poverty.

 In India, a waste picker on average spends 12 hours a day scavenging for recyclable waste in dumpsters and landfills, earning less than $5 from an exploitative supply chain.

 rePurpose seeks to end this by paying a fair wage and partnering with organizations that have met a strict criteria: